Esri/arcgis-gitops/aws/arcgis-site-core/README.md

 Instructions:

-1. (Optional) Update "images" map in the config file to specify the EC2 AMIs for the operating systems Ids that will be used by the site.
+1. (Optional) Update "chef_client_paths" map in the config file.
 Remove entries for operating systems that will not be used.
-2. (Optional) Update "chef_client_paths" map in the config file.
-Remove entries for operating systems that will not be used.
-3. Commit the changes to the `main` branch and push the branch to GitHub.
+2. Commit the changes to the `main` branch and push the branch to GitHub.
-4. Run site-automation-chef-aws workflow using the `main` branch.
+3. Run site-automation-chef-aws workflow using the `main` branch.

 ## Deploy K8s Cluster